citp/privacy-policy-historical/p/po/por/pornbanana.com.md

-> *The following text is extracted and transformed from the pornbanana.com privacy policy that was archived on 2015-03-15.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20150315001057id_/http%3A//streamlivesex.com/privacy-policy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the pornbanana.com privacy policy that was archived on 2015-09-14.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20150914200721id_/http%3A//streamlivesex.com/privacy-policy) for the most accurate reproduction.*

 # StreamLiveSex – Live Private Chat With Amateurs - Privacy Policy

+The following document is presented in its original language.

 We know that protecting your privacy is very important to you.